cda-tum/mqt-predictor/README.md

 # MQT Predictor: Automatic Prediction of Good Compilation Paths

 MQT Predictor is a framework suggesting a compilation options to use for an arbitrary quantum circuit according to the user's needs.
+To this end, we provide two models prediction good compilation options and returning the accordingly compiled quantum circuit.

+## Supervised Machine Learning Model (referred to as "ML")

-To this end, we treat the problem as a statistical classification task and apply supervised machine learning to solve it.
+Here, the problem is treated as a statistical classification task.
 Furthermore, the resulting methodology does not only provide end-users with a prediction on the best compilation options, but additionally provides insights on why certain decisions have been made—allowing them to learn from the predicted results.